skarges3/nextjs-blog/posts/not-another-tailwind-post.md

 ---
 title: 'Not Another "Why I Like Tailwind" Post'
 date: '2022-01-30'
+excerpt: 'A cover song of a cover song.'
 ---

 As previously advised, don't listen to me because [I do not know what I think or what I am doing](/posts/hello-world).
 So for my first foray into this type of webdev writing, I'm gonna cover a modern classic: the Tailwind take.